light-14/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash this is a README.md file
+#!/bin/bash n this is a README.md file